authgear/authgear-server/docs/specs/user-export.md

 ### The usage limit

-The usage limit is specified in `authgear.features.yaml`
+The usage limit is specified in `authgear.features.yaml`.
+The following example shows the default usage limit.

 ```yaml
 admin_api: